Shopify vs Etsy

 shopify logo

-Shopify and Etsy both offer essential help resources necessary to support you in maintaining a smooth-running store via their platform.
+Shopify and Etsy offer essential help resources to support you in maintaining a smooth-running store via their platform.
 However, Shopify has a slight edge with its 24-hour access to e-commerce experts and online chat feature.

-Shopify vs. Etsy: Winner Overall Is Shopify
+Winner Overall Is Shopify

 However, Etsy is suitable if your products are of an arts and crafts nature or you want to dip your feet into the pool of online selling.
 Its barebone design makes it easy to use and quick to get started.
-Although it offers more potential to attract visitors and develop a customer base, its support for customization to create a memorable storefront is weak.
-In addition, its fees per sale significantly impact your takings when your sales increase.
-Overall, we feel it doesn’t support business growth nearly as much as Shopify.